deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 ### DAG LSTM

-The DAG LSTM is a simple generalisation of the N-ary Tree LSTM [Tai15].
+The DAG LSTM is a simple generalisation of the N-ary Tree LSTM.
 An N-ary Tree LSTM takes trees with a fixed maximum branching factor <!--(in other words, $N$-ary trees for a fixed $N \in \mathbf{Z}_{\geq 0}$)--> with ordered children.
 A DAG LSTM generalises this, in that it takes simple DAGs with typed edges for a fixed set of edge types: indeed, any $$N$$-ary tree (i.e. a tree whose maximum branching factor is $$N$$) with ordered is a simple DAG with $$\{0,\ldots,N-1\}$$-typed edges, without any loss of information[^3].
 Other than a straight adaptation for this generalisation, there is no change from the N-ary Tree LSTM.